82asraju/az-303-prep-kit/keynotes.md

 2. Run the Invoke-WebRequest PowerShell cmdlet to retrieve an access token
 3. Call Azure Resource Manager using the access token

+## Use the IP 169.254.169.254 to get the access token for the system managed identity

 ## Creating a Linux VM image

 1. Sysprep